quantumlib/Cirq/cirq-web/cirq_ts/README.md

 Run unit tests using `npm run test`.
 We expect 100% code coverage for unit tests.
 You can check coverage by running `npm run coverage`.

 #### Visualization testing
+We take the following steps for visualization testing in our development environment:
-To summarize the visualization testing, we generate an generic HTML file with the specified visualization's current JS bundle, run it in a headless browser, take a screenshot, and then compare the result with a pre-generated PNG file.
+  1. We generate an generic HTML file with the specified visualization's current JS bundle

-Our visualization tests live in the `e2e/` (end-to_end) directory.
-Each visualiztion should have at least one expected PNG screenshot.

-### CI - delete later
-  Add something that makes jobs fast when there are no changes made so it's not rerunning every time.
+  2. We run the HTML file in a headless browser (Using [Puppeteer](https://github.com/puppeteer/puppeteer))
+  3. We take a screenshot of the HTML output in the "browser" (Using Puppeteer)
+  4. We compare the result of the screenshot with a pre-generated PNG file.

+  The screenshot of the HTML browser output must live in a temporary directory; we use the [temp](https://github.com/bruce/node-temp) package to handle that for us.
+Reference the test at `e2e/bloch_sphere/test_bloch_sphere.ts` to see how to easily generate the screenshot in a temporary directory.

+  The pre-generated PNG file is a screenshot of the developer's choice that represents what the visualization should look like.
+Each visualization is required to have at least one expected PNG screenshot.
+For more complex visualizations, multiple screenshots may be needed.
+It also may be helpful to include a script that automatically generates this expected image for you, see `utils/ss_bloch_sphere.ts` as a reference.
+(To run the file, `npx ts-node utils/ss_bloch_sphere.ts from this directory.